Nalgonda: Governance

+Economy

+Nalgonda is being developed as part of KTR mantra of 3-D, Digitise, Decarbonize and Decentralize.
+As such it has an IT Tower.

 Transport

 The city is connected to major cities and towns by means of road and railways.
 National and state highways that pass through the city are National Highway 565, State highway 2 and 18.
+Also National Highway 65 (Hyderabad to Vijayawada) passes through Nalgonda District.

 Road

-TSRTC operates buses from Nalgonda to various destinations in Telangana state.
+TGSRTC operates buses from Nalgonda to various destinations in Telangana state.

 Railway

 Nalgonda railway station provides rail connectivity to the city.
 It is classified as a B–category station in Guntur railway division of the South Central Railway zone and is located on the Pagidipalli-Nallapadu section of the division.

+Air

+The closest airport to the city is Rajiv Gandhi International Airport, which is 112 km away.

 Attractions

-Nalgonda contains several religious sites, including Maruthi Mandir and Kolanupaka Temple, a Jain shrine.
-Other attractions include the Nagarjuna Sagar Dam, a Gowthama Buddha Museum, and the Bhuvanangiri Fort, built by Tribhuvanamalla Vikramaditya VI, panagallu someswara temple and many masjid built by Alamgir in and around the district.
+Nalgonda contains several religious sites, including Maruthi Mandir and Other attractions include the Nagarjuna Sagar Dam, a Gowthama Buddha Museum, and the Bhuvanangiri Fort, built by Tribhuvanamalla Vikramaditya VI, panagallu someswara temple and many masjid built by Alamgir in and around the district.

 Education

 As district headquarters, Nalgonda serves as a hub for primary and secondary education for surrounding villages.
 Nalgonda has many primary and upper primary schools, offering instruction in Telugu, Urdu, and English.

-The district contains one university, Mahatma Gandhi University.
 It also contains a number of colleges specializing in engineering, medicine, pharmacy, and sciences, as well as vocational colleges.

 There are also many state government-operated schools and colleges in the city, such as Nagarjuna Government Degree college.